TsunauArts/Cocoon-Frontend-Themes-by-Tsunau/readme.md

 ## Disclosure
 I will be crediting assets used in each theme.
 Please do not sell these or redistribute.
-This is to be accessible for everyone to use.
+This is to be accessible for everyone to use for free.

 These themes are meant for use on Cocoon Frontend: https://github.com/inssekt/CocoonFE